-Another program we have is our in-school program for low decile 1-4 schools, where, as funding allows, we will provide free product to each school.
+We offer an in-school program for low decile 1-4 schools, where we will provide free product to schools.
 Schools provide a time, where parents and care-givers can go to the school and treat their children for head lice, either during school hours or after school.
-As funding allows, the charity will also supply take-home bottles for parents who are unable to make it to the clinics.
-Take-home bottles can be refilled at the school office.

-U-GO LICE is a leave-on product, which makes it very suitable for the in-school clinic program.
-Just spray it on and leave.
-There is no need to wash this product out.
-There is no need to lice-comb.
+U-GO LICE is a leave-on product, which makes it very suitable for the in-school clinic program - just spray it on and leave.
+There is no need to wash this product out, and there is no need to lice-comb.

 This is an effective formulation containing oils that help 'Break the Cycle' and ensure the 'Cycle Remains Broken.'